 Make a hole in your conker (these fabulous tools make it much easier and safer for kids to do).

-Make a long ‘tail’ of paper strips or ribbons, and twist the end tightly.
+Create a long ‘tail’ of paper strips or ribbons, and twist the end tightly.

-Insert your tail into the conker – we found that the fit was usually tight enough to hold it securely, but you could use a bit of glue in the hole if necessary.
+We found that the fit was usually tight enough to hold it securely, but you could use glue in the hole if necessary.

 Take your Holey Hurler conker comet out to the testing field, and hurl!*

 *Please ensure your throwing space is clear of people and animals – nobody wants to be hit in the head (or anywhere else) by a conker comet!

-The kids also had great fun trying to hit our paper sun earth and moon targets (made from cardboard circles covered in paint, glitter and left-over tissue) – a direct hit was a ‘burn up!’, ‘Mooney’ (for extra hilarity) or ‘extinction!’ depending on which target got hit.
+The kids also had great fun trying to hit our paper sun earth and moon targets.
+These were simply cardboard circles covered in paint, glitter and left-over tissue.
+A direct hit was a ‘burn up!’, ‘mooney’ (for extra hilarity) or ‘extinction!’ depending on which target got hit.

 Looking for more autumn fun?
 Why not check out some of our other activities: